dwblair/dwblair.github.io/index.markdown

 <img src="pics/agro_eco.png" width=150</img>

-I've collaborated with [FarmHack](http://farmhack.org), [The Food Project](http://thefoodproject.org) and [Wolfes Neck Farm](http://wolfesneckfarm.org/) on several projects related to infrastructure and resource analysis for both urban and rural farming contexts.
+I've collaborated with [FarmHack](http://farmhack.org), [The Food Project](http://thefoodproject.org) and [Wolfes Neck Farm](http://wolfesneckfarm.org/) on several projects focused on infrastructure and resource analysis for both urban and rural farming contexts.
 Some of that work is documented in the Pioneer Valley Open Science [github repository](https://github.com/p-v-o-s).

 -----